Anonymous-Humanoid/Bootleg-Tetris/README.md

-# A simple recreation of two-player Tetris, complete with SRS rotation and line sending and clearing
+# A simple recreation of two-player Tetris, complete with SRS rotation and line sending and clearing.
+The controls are listed in main.py